 After liceo classico in Milan, I continued my study of Latin and Ancient Greek literature and language with a four-year M.A. at the University of St Andrews, where I wrote my thesis (“All that glitters is not gold: Cleitophon’s infidelity in Leucippe and Cleitophon”) under the supervision of Prof. J. König.
 During my time at St Andrews, I was awarded a scholarship to spend an academic year at the University of North Carolina at Chapel Hill (2016-2017).
 During that time, I co-authored with Prof. Babcock and others “The Education of a Princess: Beatrice of Aragon and her Manuscript of Cicero’s De Senectute” (Codices Manuscripti & Impressi 112/ 113).
-In 2019, I obtained a M.St. in Greek and Latin language and literature from Oxford (St Hugh’s college), where I studied Hellenistic poetry, palaeography, and textual criticism, and wrote my dissertation (“Female Voice in Apollonius’ Argonautica”) under the supervision of Prof. S.J.
+In 2019, I obtained a M.St. in Greek and Latin language and literature from Oxford (St Hugh’s college), where I studied Hellenistic poetry, palaeography, and textual criticism, and wrote my dissertation (“Female Voice in Apollonius’ Argonautica”) supervised by Prof. S.J.
 Heyworth.
 In the fall of 2019, I started my PhD in Toronto to work with Prof. R. Höschele.
 I am currently on research leave at Eberhard Karls University of Tübingen (Germany) as a DAAD visiting researcher under the supervision of Prof. Mannlein-Robert.